Quickstart: Create an ASP.NET Core web app in Azure

-This article deploys an app to App Service on Windows.
+This quickstart deploys an app to App Service on Windows.
 To deploy to App Service on Linux, see Create a .NET Core web app in App Service on Linux.

-To complete this tutorial, install Visual Studio 2017 with the ASP.NET and web development workload.
+Install Visual Studio 2019 with the ASP.NET and web development workload.

-- Install the latest updates in Visual Studio by clicking Help > Check for Updates.
+- Install the latest updates in Visual Studio by selecting Help > Check for Updates.

-- Add the workload by clicking Tools > Get Tools and Features.
+- Add the workload by selecting Tools > Get Tools and Features.